atomoiaga/ocr-qa/README.md

 - **OCR Integration**: Utilizes tesseract for accurate text extraction from images.

-- **Contemporary Tools**: Leverages state-of-the-art tools and libraries available in the AI landscape as of 2023.
+- **Contemporary Tools**: Leverages tools and libraries available in the AI landscape as of 2023.

 ## Getting Started